 - Try to maintain a healthy weight.
 Obesity and overweightness have been shown to contribute to more severe and more frequent hot flash episodes.9

 No two women are alike, which also means that one treatment that works for one person may not work for another.
-If everyday methods for managing your hot flashes and other menopausal symptoms seem to be ineffective, talk to your doctor for other potential medications or methods of managing your symptoms.
+If everyday methods for managing your hot flashes and other menopausal symptoms seem to be ineffective, talk to your doctor for other potential medications, methods or supplements for managing your menopause symptoms.